 What A-level subjects are needed or essential for veterinary degrees?Combining chemistry, biology and either maths or physics (or taking both) is the best way to keep all veterinary courses open to you.

 Take a look at individual veterinary science courses on The Uni Guide to find out the most popular subjects vet students studied before arriving at university.
 You can compare these with what universities ask for in their entry requirements.

-Veterinary medicine at the University of Nottingham: ‘A,A,B. Including grade A in Chemistry and Biology and grade B in a third subject (excluding General Studies and Critical Thinking) at A level.
-A pass is required in science practical tests will be required, where these are assessed separately.
+Veterinary medicine and surgery at the University of Nottingham: AAB – with grade A in biology (or human biology) and chemistry and grade B in a third subject.
+A pass in science practical tests will be required, where these are assessed separately.

-Veterinary science at the University of Liverpool: ‘A,A,A. - level: Three A-levels in Biology, one other academic science related subject and any other subject excluding General Studies, Critical Thinking and Citizenship Studies.
-If Chemistry is not offered at A level, grade B at AS level is required.
-For applicants from England: Where a science has been taken at A level (Chemistry, Biology or Physics), a pass in the Science.’
+Veterinary science at the University of Liverpool: AAA – including biology, one other academic science related subject and any other subject excluding general studies, critical thinking and ccitizenship studies.
+If chemistry is not offered at A level, grade B at AS-level is required.